-- 4.3 Appropriate timescales (locally agreed targets) for dealing with each of the above categories will be agreed with our Tenant Involvement Group (TIG) taking into account the response times used by others in the Partnership.
-These will be included in our procedure, monitored and reported to our Housing and Property Services Sub-Committee. - 4.4 Complaints can be made by phone or in writing (including by email, live chat or through the complaints facility in My Home), through a referral from the Antisocial Behaviour Hotline or by a third party.
-On receiving a complaint, staff will categorise it and aim to investigate and make an initial assessment within the agreed timescales.
-We will contact the person making the complaint to clarify what the problem is and obtain any further information we need.
-Staff will explain that reported incidents are treated confidentially, but sometimes the person causing the problem will be able to guess who has reported the incident. - 4.5 When investigating the incident staff may visit other residents in and around the neighbourhood to seek witnesses.
+- 5.4 Complaints can be made by phone or in writing (including by email, live chat or through the complaints facility in My Home), through a referral from the Antisocial Behaviour Helpline or by a third party.
+On receiving a complaint, staff will categorise it, acknowledge receipt where appropriate, and aim to investigate and make an initial assessment within the agreed timescales. - 5.5 We will contact the person making the complaint to clarify what the problem is and obtain any further information we need.
+Staff will explain that reported incidents are treated confidentially, but sometimes the person causing the problem will be able to guess who has reported the incident. - 5.6 When investigating the incident staff may visit other residents in and around the neighbourhood to seek witnesses.
 Normally, the witnesses must be over 16 and not related to the person reporting the incident.
-Staff will also contact other agencies that may have been involved in the incident such as the Police, the Safer Communities Team, Mediation service etc.
+Staff will also contact other agencies that may have been involved in the incident such as the Police, the Safer Communities Team, Mediation service etc. - 5.7 If the behaviour complained about is persistent and repeated, the person(s) reporting the incident will be advised to keep a log of all incidents and telephone the police where necessary.
+In cases where an Antisocial Behaviour Order or repossession action are being considered the person will be made aware that they may be required to give evidence in court. - 5.8 When staff have obtained all relevant information about an incident, they will visit the alleged perpetrator to discuss the problem.
+This can result in the tenant being given verbal advice or a formal warning as appropriate.

-- 4.6 If the behaviour complained about is persistent and repeated, the person(s) reporting the incident will be advised to keep a log of all incidents and telephone the police where necessary.
-In cases where an Antisocial Behaviour Order or repossession action are being considered the person will be made aware that they may be required to give evidence in court. - 4.7 When staff have obtained all relevant information about an incident, they will visit the alleged perpetrator to discuss the problem.
-This can result in the tenant being given verbal advice or a formal warning as appropriate. - 4.8 On completion of an investigation staff will write to both parties confirming the outcome. - 4.9 For the avoidance of doubt, whilst we will always endeavour to obtain corroboration of a complaint, e.g by speaking to witnesses or using noise detection equipment, in the absence of corroboration, staff will exercise professional judgement based on their discussions with both parties and any witnesses and any previous history of neighbour nuisance in deciding whether or not the Scottish Secure Tenancy Agreement has been breached and, if so, the action to be taken.
+- 5.9 On completion of an investigation staff will write to both parties confirming the outcome. - 5.10 For the avoidance of doubt, whilst we will always endeavour to obtain corroboration of a complaint, e.g. by speaking to witnesses or using noise detection equipment, in the absence of corroboration, staff will exercise professional judgement based on their discussions with both parties and any witnesses and any previous history of neighbour nuisance in deciding whether or not the Scottish Secure Tenancy Agreement has been breached and, if so, the action to be taken. - 5.11 With the exception of Category D complaints, staff will continue to monitor complaints after the completion of an investigation to ensure they remain resolved.
+They will do this by staying in regular contact with the complainant for a period of one to six months dependent upon the nature of the complaint.

-5.0 Mediation
+6.0 Mediation

-- 5.1 Mediation can be used to resolve neighbour disputes or antisocial behaviour such as: - one to one incidents where the anti social behaviour is repetitive but not escalating; - when a group of tenants jointly report antisocial behaviour about one or more tenants - 5.2 Mediation will only work if all parties involved in the issue agree to participate but will often be suggested for category D and some category B or C complaints. - 5.3 We will offer mediation to help neighbours reach an agreement that all or both of them can live with.
+- 6.1 Mediation can be used to resolve neighbour disputes or antisocial behaviour such as: - One to one incidents where the antisocial behaviour is repetitive but not escalating - When a group of tenants jointly report antisocial behaviour about one or more tenants - 6.2 Mediation will only work if all parties involved in the issue agree to participate but will often be suggested for category C or D complaints and some category B complaints. - 6.3 We will offer mediation to help neighbours reach an agreement that all or both of them can live with.
 This may not always be a resolution of the problem but could be a measure towards this.

-6.0 Acceptable Behaviour Agreements (ABA's)
+7.0 Acceptable Behaviour Agreements (ABA's)